Rare one-horned rhino at risk as Indian flood waters rise

 Across the state, more than 1.5 million people have so far been affected by the floods, which has destroyed homes and wiped out crops.

-Four rhino calves have already died in the flooding this year -- including three calves.
+Three rhino calves and one adult rhino have already died in the flooding this year.

-During last year's monsoon-driven floods, 21 one-horned rhinos, including 10 calves aged between two and six months, drowned after becoming trapped.
+During last year's monsoon-driven floods, 21 rhinos, including 10 calves aged between two and six months, drowned after becoming trapped.

 The deaths were considered a significant blow to the species' population, which was teetering at around 3,300 in the last IUCN count in 2013.